open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/_index.md

 ---
 title: OpenTelemetry Operator for Kubernetes
-linkTitle: K8s Operator
+linkTitle: Kubernetes Operator
-weight: 2
 description:
   An implementation of a Kubernetes Operator, that manages collectors and auto-instrumentation of the workload using OpenTelemetry instrumentation libraries.
-spelling: cSpell:ignore Otel
-aliases: [/docs/kubernetes/operator]
+aliases:
+  - /docs/operator
+  - /docs/k8s-operator
+  - /docs/kubernetes-operator
 ---

 ## Introduction